ChethanaGwda/Carvalue/README.md

-# 🚗 CarValue – AI Powered Used Car Price Prediction System
+#  CarValue – Car Price Prediction System

 CarValue is a Machine Learning based web application that predicts the resale value of used cars using vehicle details such as manufacturing year, fuel type, transmission, ownership history, and kilometers driven.

-The application also provides a seller dashboard, trending car insights, and an interactive user experience for both buyers and sellers.
+The application provides secure user authentication, a buyer and seller dashboard, trending car insights, and an interactive experience for users looking to buy, sell, or evaluate vehicles.

 ---

 ## ✨ Features

+### 🔐 Authentication Module
+- Secure login page with Google Sign-In interface
+- User-friendly onboarding experience
+- Protected access to CarValue dashboard
+- Smooth authentication workflow before accessing the platform

 ### 👨‍💼 Buyer Module
 - Predict used car market value instantly